ctu-geoforall-lab/gitpitch-presentation/PITCHME.md

 - Department of Geomatics, Faculty of Civil Engineering, Czech Technical University in Prague
 - focused on open source GIS software development
 - [GitHub](https://github.com/ctu-geoforall-lab)
+- collaboration with other research groups or organizations
 - Erasmus internship

 ---